splunk-terraform/terraform-provider-signalfx/website/docs/r/team.html.markdown

 * `notifications_major` - (Optional) Where to send notifications for major alerts
 * `notifications_minor` - (Optional) Where to send notifications for minor alerts
 * `notifications_warning` - (Optional) Where to send notifications for warning alerts

+## Attributes Reference

+In a addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the team.
+* `url` - The URL of the team.